Building better bedtime routines for children

 BACKGROUND: The brief was to design a digital solution that tackle sleep in a multi-user context.

-RECOGNITION: Work-in-progress paper for TEI (Tangible, Embedded & Embodied Interactions) 2017 published by ACM Digital.
+RECOGNITION: First author for work-in-progress paper for TEI (Tangible, Embedded & Embodied Interactions) 2017 published by ACM Digital.

 Insights & Principles